-Washington Post
+Carlos Menem, flamboyant Argentine president who tried to tame inflation, dies at 90

 Alfonsín, the former president, called it “the saddest day in Argentine history.”
 But the amnesty brought Mr. Menem a measure of stability and allowed him to focus on the economy.

-An enthusiastic free-trader, Mr. Menem helped negotiate the South American Common Market, or Mercosur, a customs union with Uruguay, Paraguay and traditional rival Brazil.
+An enthusiastic free-trader, Mr. Menem helped negotiate the Southern Common Market, or Mercosur, a customs union with Uruguay, Paraguay and traditional rival Brazil.
 He restored full diplomatic ties with Great Britain, relations that had been suspended since the 1982 Falkland Islands War.

 He played tennis with President George H.W.
 Bush, deployed troops and ships to the first Persian Gulf War, and proved such a staunch U.S. ally that one of his foreign ministers, Guido di Tella, quipped that Argentina was pursuing “carnal relations” with Washington.